jpb111/ansibleLabSetup/Readme.md

 # Ansible lab setup with Ubuntu and CentOS host containers

-Go to http://localhost:7681/ in the browser
+Go to http://localhost:7681/ in the browser and login
-Click ansible terminal and click ubuntu c and login.

 username: ansible
 password: password